muratk5n/thirdwave/en/README.md

 ---

-The reason AI come alive story is used more in movies these days is not bcz Holywood necessarily knows what the phuck is going on the tech side..
+The reason AI come alive story is used more in movies these days is not bcz Holywood necessarily knows what the phuck is going on on the tech side..
 They are basically repurposing the Pinoccio story for a new domain.
 The "inanimate object coming alive" angle.. that's all.
 Pinoccio for the good side, Frankenstein for the bad.
 Old story adapted to something new, wout any change in semantics.

 ---